 I’ve gotten a little ahead of myself!
 We haven’t officially started yet, but you get the idea.
 The messages found within the lyrics of Beatles songs resonate with tarot cards.
 And they both resonate with the deep truth within all of us.
 Put these pieces together and learn to awaken more soul-level knowledge and love in your life.

 Here are some rules I’ve laid out for myself in presenting the list:

 I’m keeping it simple by sticking to the official Beatles studio releases.
-When we peel away different versions of the same song, German-language releases, and the classical compositions from their film soundtracks, that leaves 211 songs total.
+When we peel away different versions of the same song, German-language releases, and the classical compositions from their film soundtracks, that leaves 212 songs total.
 No bootlegs, no live stuff such as the BBC albums, and nothing off the Anthology compilations except for the two official singles released at the time, “Free As A Bird” and “Real Love.”
 I love all the Beatles’ music but wanted to focus this list on their primary canon.
 I think that’s plenty for now!

 Within each entry I’m going to identify the writer of the song, the year it was released, and the British version of the album that the song originally appeared on.
 Why the British version, other than the obvious?
 In the case of the early Beatles records, the British and American versions were much different from one another.
 This is because the American record company that released the Beatles’ albums here in the US – Capitol – cut tracks from the original albums to create more records and make extra money.
 This irked the Beatles because they felt their artistic vision was being compromised by greedy corporate record executives.
 (Eventually the Beatles found a way to slyly show their resentment for this practice)

 If you already know plenty about The Beatles but not much about tarot, here’s your chance to explore the symbolic archetypal realm that is the tarot experience.
 After all, the Beatles themselves are archetypal: iconic prophets, delivering the message of peace and love to the whole world.